sanggusti/proactive_interventions/README.md

 conda activate paint
 ```

 ## Running experiments

 First, make sure you are in the "paint" directory.

 **Train an episodic PAINT agent (maze):**

+To run this on cpu config, just run the following command:

 ```
 bash run_scripts/maze.sh
 ```

+If you wanted to run it via gpu, edit `cfgs/oracle.yaml` and set `device: cuda` and then run the previous command.

 **Train a PAINT agent in a continuing task setting (cheetah):**